biareiam/The-House-of-Books/README.md

   Automated testing of forms was completed to:

-    - Test to see if review title field is required.
+    - Test to see if the review title field is required.
-    - Test to see if review field is required.
+    - Test to see if a review field is required.
-    - Check the field only displays certain fields.
+    - Check if the field only displays certain fields.
-    - Test to see if review title field is required.
+    - Test to see if the review title field is required.

 **Blog**

   Automated testing of views was completed to:

     - Test the blog page loads correctly.
-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the blog page is accessible by name.
     - Test blog posts display as expected.